katzio/email_sender/CURSOR_GUIDE.md

 ```
 Create a Python script that uses the Gmail API to:
 1. Authenticate with a Google account
-2. Fetch email addresses from emails in a specific Gmail label
+2. Fetch email addresses from emails in a specific Gmail label (SCE)
 3. Send a mass email to all these addresses as BCC
 4. Use an HTML template for the email content
 5. Optionally delete the original emails after sending
 ```

 Cursor will generate a script similar to `email_sender.py` in this project.

+The script offers a streamlined workflow:

+1. **Preview Mode**: Choose whether to just view the email addresses or proceed with actions
+2. **Action Selection**: Choose from a menu of options:
+   - Send emails and delete originals
+   - Send emails without deleting originals
+   - Delete originals without sending emails
+3. **Confirmation**: Confirm before any sending or deletion occurs
+4. **Execution**: Perform the selected action with appropriate feedback

+The script handles error conditions gracefully, with fallbacks for operations that might fail due to permission issues.

 ## Step 4: Creating the Email Template